Part I: "Dolce Far Niente"

 Arriving to Napoli.

 Napoli is only a two hours (maximum) flight from almost every part of Europe and it is well connected with all big cities.
 This makes it an easy reachable destination.
-Actually, this is the reason I decided to visit it now: Aegean Airways recently started non-stop daily flights from Athens.
+From Greece, Aegean Airways recently started non-stop flights from Athens.
 The Capodichino Napoli International Airport is located in the north-eastern suburbs of the city, only 6-8km from the city center.

 Even though the airport is located in the city limits, there is no underground (metro) system servicing it (oh well, this is Napoli!).
 That leaves the visitor with only two choices: taxi and bus.

 A. There is an organized shuttle service from the Airport to the city center, called Alibus.
-The bus goes every 20 to 30 minutes daily, from 6.30 AM to 11.40 PM.
-The ticket costs 3 euros if bought at a newspaper stand (Tabacchi) and 4 euros if purchased from the driver in cash, directly on the bus.
+The bus goes every 20 to 30 minutes daily, from early in the morning till late in the night.
+The ticket costs 5 euros and can be purchased from the driver in cash, directly on the bus.
 You have to validate the ticket in the electronic ticket machine on the bus.
 There are only two stops in the city: Piazza Garibaldi-Central Train Station (journey time15-20 min), and Piazza Municipio-Molo Beverello Port (by the ferry/cruise terminal) (30-35 min).

 On the way back to the airport, the bus departs from the port (Molo Beverello) in front of the ferry ticket booths, and from the Central Train Station, on the north side of Piazza Garibaldi.

-B. Taxis are available from Naples airport and they offer fixed rates (you have to ask for these rates the moment you enter the taxi – “tariffa predeterminate”) for main destinations within the city center (Piazza Municipio, Molo Beverello, Mergellina, etc.).
-The cost from the airport to e.g. Piazza Municipio is 21 euros and the luggage is included.
+B. Taxis are available from Capodichino Napoli International Airport and they offer fixed rates (you have to ask for these rates the moment you enter the taxi – “tariffa predeterminata”) for main destinations within the city center (Piazza Municipio, Molo Beverello, Mergellina, etc.).
+The cost from the airport to e.g. Piazza Municipio is 21 euros.
 It costs 18 euros to Central Train Station.
 You will find taxis at the taxi stand in front of arrivals area.
-Be aware, the fixed rates include everything; you should not pay an extra cent of what is written on the rates list displayed in the taxi.
+Be aware, the fixed rates include everything (luggage, etc); you should not pay an extra cent of what is written on the rates list displayed in the taxi.
 Alternative, you can ask for a metered fare.
 But, believe me, I would never do that in Napoli.
 I am sure I would be ripped off.

 Orientation & moving around.